 Deferral of term work is a privilege and not a right; there is no guarantee that a deferral will be granted.
 Misrepresentation of facts to gain a deferral is a serious breach of the Code of Student Behaviour.

-This course is taught on-line via eClass.
+This course is taught online via eClass.
+Participation is tracked electronically.

 Policy for Late Assignments: